The Book of Laughter and Forgetting: Part Two: Mama

-Marketa invites her mother-in-law to visit her and Karel's home after her mother did nothing but complain.
+Marketa invites her mother-in-law to visit her and Karel's home after her mother could not stop complaining.
 Inviting her to stay for a week – although contending that she must leave Saturday because they had somewhere to be on Sunday – the mother forces her way to stay until Monday.
 On Sunday morning, Eva – a friend of Karel and Marketa – arrives and is introduced to the mother as Marketa's cousin.
-Through narration the reader is told that Eva had met and made love to Karel, who then arranged for Eva and Marketa to meet.
+Through narration the reader is told that Eva had met and had sex with Karel, who then arranged for Eva and Marketa to meet.
 Through Marketa's suggestion, the three have conducted a sexual relationship over the years.
 Mother almost catches the three in the act, but instead realizes that Eva reminds her of a friend of hers from Karel's infancy.
 This makes Karel even more attracted to Eva, and after the mother leaves, they continue with renewed vigour.